The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry

 {\bf Abstract:} In this paper, from the viewpoint of completeness of Marsden-Weinstein reduction, we illustrate how to give the definitions of a controlled Hamiltonian (CH) system and a reducible controlled Hamiltonian system with symmetry; and how to describe the dynamics of a CH system and the controlled Hamiltonian equivalence; as well as how to give the regular point reduction and the regular orbit reduction for a CH system with symmetry, by analyzing carefully the geometrical and topological structures of the phase space and the reduced phase space of the corresponding Hamiltonian system.
-We also introduce briefly some recent developments in the study of reduction theory for the CH systems with symmetries and applications.\\
+We also introduce briefly some recent developments in the study of reduction theory for the CH systems with symmetries and applications.
+These research work reveal the deeply internal relationships of the geometrical structures of phase spaces, the dynamical vector fields and controls of the CH systems.\\